DivineUgorji/DivineUgorji/README.md

 <p>

-A Front-End engineer passionate about building interactive, stunning, and seamless user experiences on the web, blending creativity with technical expertise to create the perfect balance between aesthetics and functionality.
+A Front-End engineer, passionate about building interactive, stunning, and seamless user experiences on the web, blending creativity with technical expertise to create the perfect balance between aesthetics and functionality.

-I love turning creative visions and design hand outs into intuitive digital experiences.
+I love turning creative visions and design handouts into intuitive digital experiences.
 You'd often find me immersed in learning, crafting, and building solutions.

 ##